calebgrove/content-viewer/README.md

 Create a new page anywhere on your website using the `Content Viewer Widget Source` blueprint.
 The title of the page will be used as the widget title, and the content will be used for the widget content.

-**At this time, when the user clicks on the Open Full Page option, the page will use your `default.php` template.
-In the future, I plan on adding a custom template to this plugin.**

 ## Advanced Configuration

 If you don't like how things are set up, you can customize the configuration.